-If you’re looking to bring your dog or your service dog with you when traveling from Michigan or another U.S. state into Algoma, there are some important things to know:
+If you’re looking to bring your dog or your service dog with you when travelling from Michigan or another U.S. state into Algoma, there are some important things to know:

 - Your dog must have current rabies vaccination certificates (within 36 months).

-- Service dogs are exempt when traveling with their owners.
+- Service dogs are exempt when travelling with their owners.

 - Your dog doesn’t need a microchip or tattoo identification if it’s a personal pet.

 - You can bring a maximum of 20 kg of pet food into Canada but it has to: be from the United States and commercially packaged, you must be in possession of the food at the time of entry into Canada, you must have both your pet and the pet food with you at time of entry, and only your pet can eat the food you bring.